Start of Year

 - Once you've activated your IT account you'll be able to complete the registration process.
 You need to do this to ensure that you don’t miss out on important information.

-- Like us on Facebook and Instagram @AMBSUndergrad.
+- Like us on Facebook and Instagram @AMBSUndergrad for the latest news and information.

 - Find out about advice and support.
 It's okay to be nervous, everyone needs to settle in to their new surroundings.